 Students are expected to maintain a minimum grade point average based on attempted course hours.
 Students should refer to the Undergraduate Bulletin or the policy section of the financial aid web site for further details.

 Is financial aid available to cover the cost of summer school?

-Institutional scholarship aid is not awarded for summer session classes.
+Institutional scholarship aid administered by the Office of Student Financial Aid is not available for summer session classes.
 Students with remaining Pell Grant or federal loan eligibility may receive these funds for summer enrollment.
 Limited Work-Study jobs are also available.
 A separate Application for Summer Financial Aid is required and should be submitted to the Office of Student Financial Aid by mid-April.
 Parent loans and private alternative student loans are the major forms of aid for summer enrollment.
 Private alternative student loans must be pre-approved by the lender before being certified by the Office of Student Financial Aid.